Coolgardie–Esperance Highway: Sealing

 In 1938, attention from local governments in the area focused on providing a sealed road along the highway.
 The matter was raised at the April 1938 conference of local governing bodies, and again in September 1939.
 In 1945, it was noted by the Commissioner of Main Roads that it could be years before Coolgardie–Esperance Highway would be sealed.
 Such work was still to be completed on the Merredin–Southern Cross road, having been discontinued due to war and not yet restarted as bitumen was in short supply.

 Work to provide a bitumen surface was under way by January 1948, with 8.5 mi prepared for surfacing by April through "reconditioning and tar priming".
 In July, Minister for Works Doney stated that there was no time frame for works beyond the 8 mi section out of Coolgardie.
 There were no further surfacing works planned in 1950, nor in 1952 while Great Eastern Highway was still yet to be fully sealed.
 In April 1953 the Dundas Road Board considered bitumenising the road an urgent matter, especially the section north from Norseman.
 Dr. D. N. Kirkham of the Dundas Road Board considered that section to be a "disgrace to the country", the poorest quality experience along the interstate route between Sydney and Perth.

 The road was gazetted as Coolgardie–Esperance Highway on 16 August 1957, but remained unsealed until 1960, when a 3.7 metre wide (single-lane) seal was completed between Coolgardie and Esperance.
-In 1974 the road was upgraded further and a two lane seal completed was between Coolgardie and Norseman.
-In 1980 a two lane seal was completed between Norseman and Danielle Siding, completing the two lane seal from Coolgardie to Esperance.
+In 1974 the road was upgraded further and a two-lane seal was completed between Coolgardie and Norseman.
+In 1980 a two-lane seal was completed between Norseman and Danielle Siding, completing the two-lane seal from Coolgardie to Esperance.

 Esperance Port Access Corridor

 The Esperance Port Access Corridor project upgraded Harbour Road in Esperance to improve freight access.
 It involved realignment of the road and railway leading to the port to provide grade separation between them, through a rail tunnel under Harbour Road and a local road connection (Twilight Beach Road to The Esplanade) via a bridge over the railway.
 The project was funded by the state and federal governments.
-Construction commenced in 2012, with the turning of the first sod on March 15 by federal transport minister Anthony Albanese and state transport minister Troy Buswell.
+Construction commenced in 2012, with the turning of the first sod on 15 March by federal transport minister Anthony Albanese and state transport minister Troy Buswell.
 The project was completed in June 2014.